tabarra/txAdmin/docs/dev_notes.md

     - happens when some page starts the server and redirects you to the live console
     - you join the room and gets initial data (directly from logger)
     - while the websocket out buffer still haven't sent the boot message
+- [!] radix select/dropdown inside dialog
+    - test the settings one as well as the ban form inside the player modal
 - [ ] xterm changes
     - [ ] deprecate canvas renderer and use the webgl instead
     - [ ] check compatibility with text scaling - `window.devicePixelRatio`